Txt2Img-MHN: Remote Sensing Image Generation from Text Using Modern Hopfield Networks: Experiments

-It should be noted that both IS and FID were originally proposed to evaluate GAN models, and may not accurately measure the semantic consistency between the generated images and the original samples.
-To remedy the weakness of IS and FID, we further propose to conduct zero-shot classification on the real test set and adopt overall accuracy (OA) as the quantitative evaluation metric for text-to-image generation for the fist time.
+where $\left(\mu_r,\Sigma_r\right)$ and $\left(\mu_g,\Sigma_g\right)$ denote the mean and covariance of the real and generated features, respectively, and $Tr\left(\cdot\right)$ represents the trace linear algebra operation. \\3) CLIP Score: This metric measures the mean cosine similarity between the text descriptions and the generated images in the feature space of a CLIP model.
+The CLIP-RSICD-V2\footnote{https://huggingface.co/flax-community/clip-rsicd-v2} model, fine-tuned on the RSICD dataset, is adopted in the evaluation. \\4) Zero-shot classification OA: It should be noted that both IS and FID were originally proposed to evaluate GAN models, and may not accurately measure the semantic consistency between the generated images and the original samples.
+CLIP Score only evaluates the similarity between the generated image and the input text description, without taking into account other factors such as visual quality, diversity, and realism of the generated image, as discussed in the previous work \cite{saharia2022photorealistic}.
+To address these limitations, we further propose to conduct zero-shot classification on the real test set and adopt overall accuracy (OA) as the quantitative evaluation metric for text-to-image generation for the first time.
 Specifically, for each text-to-image generation method used in this study, we train a classification model (ResNet-18 \cite{resnet}) based on the generated images using the text descriptions on the test set.
 These trained classification models are then adopted to conduct zero-shot classification on all images in the original test set (the label of these real images can be easily collected, as the images in RSICD are named with the corresponding category, e.g., \texttt{airport\_1.jpg}).
 Since no test images are used in the training of these classification models, the obtained OA scores can reflect the quality and semantic consistency of the generated images well.